pkavousi/AzureMLCapstone/.ipynb_checkpoints/Readme-checkpoint.md

 Logging is ran for the deployed XGBoost model.

 - **Documentation:**
-The documentation includes: 1. the [screencast](https://youtu.be/0AKGw1YOcXw) that shows the entire process of the working ML application; and 2. this README file that describes the project and documents the main steps.
+The documentation includes: 1. the [screencast](https://youtu.be/UAcjcypK0ro) that shows the entire process of the working ML application; and 2. this README file that describes the project and documents the main steps.

 ***

-## Screenshots
+## AutoML

 ### **AutoML Experiment**